 The Big Island

-On Hawaii, you’ll find some of the world’s preeminent observatories, perched on the volcanic peaks that dominate the landscape.
+In Hawaii, you’ll find some of the world’s best observatories, perched on the volcanic peaks that dominate the landscape.
 The Big Island is the youngest of the Hawaiian islands, less than a million years old.
 In fact, Hawaii is still growing due to volcanic activity as recently as 2018.
 This means that unlike some of the other islands, parts of Hawaii are vast stretches of lava with virtually no development or light pollution.